 Pegasus Heights Berhad ("Pegasus Heights") is a Malaysia-based investment company established on 1 August 1974.
-It has 4 core operations, namely:
+It has 3 core operations, namely:

-- Owner and operator of Centerpoint Seremban Mall; - Trading activities; - Project Management Consultancy for property development and design & build; and - Food and beverage franchise operations.
+- Owner and operator of Centerpoint Seremban Mall;

+- Food and beverage franchise operations.

+- Financial services

 Pegasus Heights is committed to leveraging our core capabilities in identifying investment opportunities and management of our properties to ensure that we maximise value creation for all of our stakeholders.